All Episodes

 You see, I agree with you about the media.

-They're they're constantly feigning this this culture of outrage.
+They're constantly feigning this culture of outrages.

-But the American people, the folks as you would call them, the American people have adjusted to the president's style.
+But the American people, the folks, as you would call them, the American people have adjusted to the president's style.

 He's not conventional.

-Hang on, this is important.
+This is important.

 They've adjusted.